 - has led to an adverse finding for the medical practitioner, or forms part of an ongoing investigation.

-Applicants with restrictions on their medical registration or any other regulatory activity may not be granted entry into the PEP Specialist Stream.
-Failure to disclose 5.2.ai or 5.2.a.ii will be handled as per the Educational Misconduct Policy.
+Applicants with restrictions, conditions, suspensions and/or undertakings on their medical registration or any other regulatory activity may not be granted entry into the PEP Specialist Stream.
+Failure to disclose 5.2.ai or 5.2.a.ii will be handled as per the Academic Misconduct Policy.

 - a certificate of good standing from all registering authorities with whom the applicant has held medical registration, which is valid at the date of the application for the program being accepted.
 If the certificate does not have an expiry date, it will be considered valid for six months from the date of issue.

-- an offer of a job in comprehensive Australian general practice, as defined in the RACGP’s Assessment of General Practice Experience Policy.
+- an offer of a job in comprehensive Australian general practice, as defined in the RACGP’s Practice Experience Program - Specialist Stream Assessment of Recency Policy.

 - evidence of an agreement with a suitable supervisor.